xieweiAlex/English_Learning/words/2024/words-Feb-24.md

+Nowruz, which means "new day", is an **ancestral** festivity marking the first day of spring and the renewal of nature, and it is also the beginning of the new year in the Iranian calendar.
+It is celebrated on the **vernal** **equinox**, typically March 20th or 21st.

 the crowd **panicked** and **stampeded** for the exit.
 Once a honey badger **locks on** its target, it doesn't **back down**.

 Why you should **lose your temper** at work. - Sometimes.
 And without throwing anything.
 Joe Biden is **exasperated** by Israel but will not stop its war. - Facing **mounting pressure** at home and abroad, the president bets on a hostage deal.